The SAGA Survey. II. Building a Statistical Sample of Satellite Systems around Milky Way-like Galaxies

 \autoref{tab:roadmap} provides key numbers regarding the progress of the SAGA Survey.
 The three column groups represent the three SAGA Survey stages.
-We show the numbers for two different field definitions in sub-columns of different fonts: within 300\,kpc in bold font (corresponding to the virial radius), and within 1$^\circ$ (corresponding to the field of view) in regular font around the SAGA hosts.
+We show the numbers for two different field definitions in subcolumns of different fonts: within 300\,kpc in bold (corresponding to the virial radius), and within 1$^\circ$ in regular (corresponding to the field of view) around the SAGA hosts.
 The Stage II results presented here are based on \nhosts{} complete systems in total, reaching just over one-third of the goal of 100 complete systems (see \autoref{sec:completeness-def} for the definition of a ``complete system").
-During Stage II, we completed \nhostsnew{} hosts with only \nzsaganewrvir{} new redshifts (on average $\sim$\,430 redshifts within 300\,kpc around each host).
-In SAGA Stage III, we will continue to improve our targeting efficiency, especially in the low-surface-brightness regime, and aim to complete the remaining hosts with an average of $\sim$\,300 redshifts within 300\,kpc around each host.
+During Stage II, we completed \nhostsnew{} hosts with only \nzsaganewrvir{} new redshifts (on average, $\sim$430 redshifts within 300\,kpc around each host).
+In SAGA Stage III, we will continue to improve our targeting efficiency, especially in the low surface brightness regime, and aim to complete the remaining hosts with an average of $\sim$300 redshifts within 300\,kpc around each host.

 In the \nhosts{} complete systems of SAGA Stage II, we have identified \nsatslimit{} satellites down to $M_{r,o} = -12.3$ (and \nsatsbelow{} more below the threshold).
 The SAGA Survey provides the first redshift measurements to \nsatslimitsaga{} of these satellites (54\%).
 Among the fainter half of the satellites (62 satellites with $-15.77 < M_{r,o} < -12.3$), $53/62$ (87\%) have the first redshift measurement from SAGA.
-The SAGA Survey has also discovered more than 200 additional very low-redshift ($z<0.03$) galaxies around the \nhosts{} SAGA hosts.
+The SAGA Survey has also discovered more than 200 additional very low redshift ($z<0.03$) galaxies around the \nhosts{} SAGA hosts.

-As of July 2020, we have obtained close to 40,000 galaxy redshifts in total across all SAGA hosts.
+As of 2020 July, we had obtained close to 40,000 galaxy redshifts in total across all SAGA hosts.
 We are on track to complete spectroscopic follow-up for our Stage III goal by the end of 2021.